Ewing and Muriel Kauffman Memorial Garden: Five Designs

 The Allee: Peking Tree Lilacs shading billowing blue Endless Summer Hydrangeas and other seasonal flowers are found in the entrance of the garden.
 Allee is a French word meaning, "a walkway lined with trees or tall shrubs."

 Green Garden: The Green Garden’s centerpiece is where water jumps in a playful octagonal pool.
-It is bordered on the south by a beautiful pergola of overhead planter boxes filled with cascading seasonal flowers that create a space where Mrs. Kauffman’s favorite flower, the gardenia, can be found during the growing season.
+It is bordered on the south by a pergola of overhead planter boxes filled with cascading seasonal flowers that create a space where Mrs. Kauffman’s favorite flower, the gardenia, can be found during the growing season.
 Four beds surround each corner of the garden containing spring-blooming magnolias.

-Orangery: The “orangery” flanks the north side of the green garden and offers a sheltered gathering place for visitors and a site for fragrant seasonal plants, and in winter, the garden's citrus, camellia and gardenia collections.
+Orangery: The “orangery” flanks the north side of the green garden and offers a sheltered gathering place for visitors and a site for seasonal plants, and in winter, the garden's citrus, camellia and gardenia collections.
 The garden's orchid collection can also be found in the "boots" of the orangery's four large pindo palm trees.
-The Orangery's annual winter holiday display is a seasonal highlight, and a must-see during a Plaza area visit.

-Parterre Garden: The Parterre “Canal” Garden is home to a majestic long pool, where bronze figures Jazz I and Jazz II, by local artist Tom Corbin dance in the water.
+Parterre Garden: The Parterre “Canal” Garden is home to a long pool, where bronze figures Jazz I and Jazz II, by local artist Tom Corbin dance in the water.
 The long canal pool is lined with a colorful display of annuals and tropicals that change with each season.
-Paths behind rows of flowering crabapples feature long borders of beautiful perennials.
+Paths behind rows of flowering crabapples feature long borders of perennials.

 Secret Garden: The secluded Secret Garden behind the conservatory features its own distinctive watery accents and a quiet spot for reflection.